A QUBO formulation for top-$\tau$ eigencentrality nodes: Methods

 where we have used the fact that $x_{i}=x_{i}^{2}$ and $C = (1-2\tau)I + U$, I is the $n\times n$ identity matrix and $U=[u_{ij}]$ is an $n\times n$ matrix with entries $u_{ij}$ defined by

 We now attempt to build a problem Hamiltonian from the eigenvector equation, Eq. (\ref{eqn_leadingeigenvalue}).
 Note that

 where we have used $A^{T}=A$ for undirected graphs.
 We wish to obtain the ground state of Eq. (\ref{eqn:probHamiltonian}) and determine whether there is any meaningful information leading to the identification of the most influential node of the graph.
 Our investigations showed no conclusive information embedded in the ground state for identifying the most central node.
 However, conclusive information could be draw from the first excited state.
 This then suggested a need to modify the above objective function Eq. (\ref{eqn:probHamiltonian}).
 Therefore motivated by the fact that EC is also a measure of walks of infinite length, we proposed a modified objective function whose symmetric matrix is defined by Eq. (\ref{problem_Hamiltonian_modified}).
-This form was inspired by the form of the quantum search Hamiltonian of Childs and Goldstone's continuous time quantum walk algorithm described in \cite{Childs_Goldstone2004}.

 where $P_{0},P_{1}$ are penalty constants such that $P_{1}> P_{0}$, and